curciosobrinho/NavAutoDismiss/README.md

 NavAutoDismiss
 ==============

-Really nice and easy way to dismiss any modal on iPads.
+Really nice and easy way to dismiss any modal on iPads (tap outside the viewcontroller to dismiss the modal).

 IMPORTANT:
 This implementation is just a navigation implementation of